How does Alaska wage, overtime and meal-break law work in 2026?

 The fourth hire turns on the overtime clock for the whole workforce, going forward.
 The state takes the position that "regularly" means in the normal course of business, not a one-off seasonal spike.
 Most growing US companies cross the 4-employee line within the first quarter.
 Budget the overtime obligation from day one if you expect to grow past three.

 A 4-day, 10-hour-per-day schedule is allowed if you file a voluntary flexible work-hour plan.
-The plan must be signed by both employer and employee, filed with the state, and certified by the Department of Labor.
+The plan must be signed by both employer and employee, filed with the state, and certified by the Alaska Department of Labor and Workforce Development.

 Daily overtime then kicks in only above the scheduled 10 hours.
 The 40-hour weekly rule still applies.
 Deviations from the schedule are capped at one in five weeks; cross that line and the certificate becomes void.
 Teamed runs this filing for clients on compressed schedules.